wafflsofmass/distributed-attack-identification/datasets/README.md

 # Datasets for Cybersecurity and More!

 This document lists different datasets for botnet attacks, IoT intrusion detection, anomaly detection, general cybersecurity training data, and related informational datasets.
+These can be used for generating informational material, training models for attack detection, or for simulating attacks.

 -------------------------------------------------------------------------------------------
 ## Mirai Botnet